cwqt/stageup/README.md

 Click _'Generate new token'_ on the right.
 Click _'Full access'_ on MUX Video for permissions & then click _'Generate token'_.

-Add the following to your `.env` file by copy & pasting the values:
+Add the following to your `.env.development` file by copy & pasting the values:

 ```
 MUX_ACCESS_TOKEN="Access Token ID"